-Add Geode Accents
+Add a Geode Feature

 We’re loving this small wedding cake for a bohemian or indie wedding!
-A metallic geode-inspired finish takes center stage, accented by a fern spray painted gold.
+A metallic geode-inspired finish takes center stage, accented by a fern painted gold.
 Place such a masterpiece on a subtle wooden cake platter that won’t detract from its beauty.

 This three-tiered wedding cake takes classic white for a spin with different textured layers that add volume and thickness to its small size.
 Inspired by the destination wedding locale, Antigua, the couple's cake emits nautical vibes thanks to its rope-like designs and topper of local foliage.